GabeScott/standard-works-vault/General Conference/1975 April - To Bear the Priesthood Worthily.md

 Perhaps I have time to read a few lines here from an article which I thought might be of interest to you.

-Hearsay

-In every town, in every street,

-In nearly every house, you meet

-A little imp, who wriggles in

-With half a sneer and half a grin,

-And climbs upon your rocking chair,

-Or creeps upon you anywhere;

-And when he gets you very near,

-Just whispers something in your ear—

-Some rumor of another’s shame—

-And “Little Hearsay” is his name.

-He never really claims to know—

-He’s only heard that it is so;

-And then he whispers it to you,

-So you will go and whisper too.

-For if enough is passed along

-The rumor, even though it’s wrong—

-If John tells Henry, Henry—Joe,

-And Joe tells Mary, Mary—Flo,

-And Flo tells Mildred, Mildred—Ruth—

-It very soon may pass for truth.

-You understand, this little elf

-He doesn’t say he knows himself,

-He doesn’t claim it’s really true—

-He only whispers it to you,

-Because he knows you’ll go and tell

-Some other whisperer as well.

-And so before the setting sun

-He gets the devil’s mischief done,

-And there is less of joy and good

-Around your little neighborhood.

-Look out for “Hearsay!” when he sneaks

-Inside the house—when slander speaks

-Just ask the proof in every case;

-Just ask the name and date and place;

-And if he says he’s only heard,

-Declare you don’t believe a word,

-And tell him you will not repeat

-The silly chatter of the street.

-However gossips smile and smirk,

-Refuse to do their devil’s work.

-Taken from “Shell Happytime”
+>In every town, in every street,
+>In nearly every house, you meet
+>A little imp, who wriggles in
+>With half a sneer and half a grin,
+>And climbs upon your rocking chair,
+>Or creeps upon you anywhere;
+>And when he gets you very near,
+>Just whispers something in your ear—
+>Some rumor of another’s shame—
+>And “Little Hearsay” is his name.
+>He never really claims to know—
+>He’s only heard that it is so;
+>And then he whispers it to you,
+>So you will go and whisper too.
+>For if enough is passed along
+>The rumor, even though it’s wrong—
+>If John tells Henry, Henry—Joe,
+>And Joe tells Mary, Mary—Flo,
+>And Flo tells Mildred, Mildred—Ruth—
+>It very soon may pass for truth.
+>You understand, this little elf
+>He doesn’t say he knows himself,
+>He doesn’t claim it’s really true—
+>He only whispers it to you,
+>Because he knows you’ll go and tell
+>Some other whisperer as well.
+>And so before the setting sun
+>He gets the devil’s mischief done,
+>And there is less of joy and good
+>Around your little neighborhood.
+>Look out for “Hearsay!” when he sneaks
+>Inside the house—when slander speaks
+>Just ask the proof in every case;
+>Just ask the name and date and place;
+>And if he says he’s only heard,
+>Declare you don’t believe a word,
+>And tell him you will not repeat
+>The silly chatter of the street.
+>However gossips smile and smirk,
+>Refuse to do their devil’s work.
+>

 Brethren, I wonder if any of you have ever sung in a male chorus as beautiful as the one this night of 212 male voices.
 It’s been wonderful to meet with you.
 It’s glorious to serve the Lord in this capacity.
 How privileged we are to hold this precious priesthood, which is greater than that held by kings and emperors.
 How wonderful it is for every boy to have this privilege with his brothers and father.
 May God bless you all that the things which have been said this night in this meeting may sink deep into our hearts and that all of us may profit by them.

 This is the work of the Lord.
 I want you boys and you men to know.
 This is the work of the Lord, and I know it, and I want you to know that I know it.
-And I think you know it, and together we will go forward to meet our great destiny.
+And I think *you* know it, and together we will go forward to meet our great destiny.
 God bless you in the name of Jesus Christ.
 Amen.